limbernie/limbernie.github.io/_posts/2018-05-12-bob-walkthrough.md

 Good.
 Both hashes are identical; both files are identical as well.

-***Step 5: Run `chmod +x /tmp/rev` in the web shell***
+***Step 5: Run `chmod +x /tmp/rev`***

 Although this step produces no visible output, you can use `ls.sh` to verify that `rev` is executable.

 ![0.kscltrqq2b](/assets/images/posts/bob-walkthrough/0.kscltrqq2b.png)

-***Step 6: Run `/tmp/rev` in the web shell***
+***Step 6: Run `/tmp/rev`***

 After this step, you should see a reverse shell in your `netcat` listener like so.

 ![0.zcmr8cq5i6l](/assets/images/posts/bob-walkthrough/0.zcmr8cq5i6l.png)

-You can spawn a better-looking shell with output control in Python.
+This is a well-known technique to spawn a shell with output control using Python.

 ![0.hgd8uk3pqv](/assets/images/posts/bob-walkthrough/0.hgd8uk3pqv.png)

 ### Privilege Escalation

-Depending on how fast you operate, the following information should be at your fingertips:
+By now, you should have gotten the following information at your fingertips:

 * Four accounts in the host: `bob`, `elliot`, `jc` and `seb`.
 They already made their first appearance in `contact.html`.
 * One account is missing: `c0rruptedb1t`
 * Bob is a man of secrets.
 He kept the following files at different locations:
-  * `staff.txt`, a text file dissing everyone in the IT department except himself.
+  * `.old_passwordfile.html` &mdash; the original copy of `passwords.html`.
-  * `.old_passwordfile.html`, the original copy of `passwords.html` &mdash; contains the passwords of `jc` and `seb`.
+  * `staff.txt` &mdash; a text file dissing everyone in the IT department except himself.
-  * `notes.sh`, a `bash` script that spits out incoherent phrases.
+  * `notes.sh` &mdash; a `bash` script that spits out incoherent phrases.
-  * `login.txt.gpg`, a file encrypted with symmetric cipher AES.
+  * `login.txt.gpg` &mdash; a file encrypted with AES symmetric cipher.
-* For some reason, Elliot detests Bob, and so he decided to change his password to `theadminisdumb`.
+* Elliot detests the admin, and so he decided to change his password to `theadminisdumb`. ¯\\_(ツ)_/¯

-Looking on as an outsider, the submerged power struggle and office politics among the IT folks of Milburg High is starting to surface, following the first security breach.
+Looking on as an outsider, the submerged power struggle and office politics among the IT guys of Milburg High is starting to surface following the first security breach.
 I can't imagine what will happen if there's another security breach.

-Like I said before, Bob is probaby the one we should be targeting, judging from the secrets he has been harboring.
+Like I said before, Bob is probably the one we should be targeting, judging from the secrets he has harbored.
 If I'd to guess, I'd say `login.txt.gpg` contains Bob's password and `notes.sh` contains the hints to decrypt `login.txt.gpg`.

 First, let's use `scp` to copy `login.txt.gpg` and `notes.sh` to my attacking machine.
 Both files are readable by everyone.